Skip to content

 Multi-VM Sets (VMSet)

-VMSets provide declarative management of multiple VMs with rolling updates.
+VMSets are intended to provide declarative management of multiple VMs with rolling updates.

 Basic VMSet